margaretmf/margaretmf.github.io/creativewriting.md

 The wind returns me to where I always once was.

 The wind is the breath that has been there forever the same.
-It sweeps through to show how the seasons are change.
+It sweeps through to show how the seasons change.

 With the wind, I feel the breeze and I feel it bring me home.
 It rushes through the whole earth at once and makes me one with all.

-The wind, it's always showing me what I need to know.
+The wind is always showing me what I need to know.

-With the wind and the breeze, the leaves sprinkle and dance and spin around in the air, around the tree and fall off.
+With the wind and the breeze, the leaves fall off the tree, and sprinkle and dance and spin around in the air.

 The wind blowing my hair.
 The breeze hitting my neck.